|

 san (three)

-bô | hô (sides, directions) ❖ A short stand used to bear the shinsen or food offerings ❖ Usually made of unpainted hinoki ❖ Also called sanpô
+bô | hô (sides, directions) ❖ A short stand used to bear the shinsen or food offerings ❖ Usually made of unpainted hinoki ❖ Also pronounced sanpô

 san (three)